ihrimon/bi-cycle-store/README.md

 }
 ```

-### add scripts for eslint in the 'package.json' file.
+### Add scripts for eslint in the 'package.json' file.

 ```
 {